-The Company reserves the right to withdraw the offer and sale of the Offer Bonds at any time on or after the commencement of the Offer Period and prior to the Issue Date, upon occurrence of certain events.
-For further discussion, please refer to "Summary of the Offer" on page 34 and "Plan of Distribution - Withdrawal of the Offer" starting on page 99 of this Offer Supplement.
+The Company reserves the right to withdraw the offer and sale of the Offer Bonds at any time prior to the Issue Date, in accordance with the Underwriting Agreement.
 Additionally, the Issuer (acting through the Sole Issue Manager and the Joint Lead Underwriters and Joint Bookrunners) reserves the right to reject any application to purchase the Offer Bonds in whole or in part and to allot to any prospective purchaser less than the full amount of the Offer Bonds sought by such purchaser.
 If the Offer is withdrawn or discontinued, the Company shall subsequently notify the SEC and, as applicable, the PDEx.
 Any of the Sole Issue Manager, the Joint Lead Underwriters and Joint Bookrunners and the Selling Agent may acquire for their own account a portion of the Offer Bonds.